Phmik/project-exam-phmik-blog/README.md

 ## Description

 We were set out to make a blog, with a theme of our own.
 I chose to make a blog about latest news and info about games.
 Almost everything is made using Wordpress, but fetching it through a REST API from Wordpress.
+Main focus for the exam was to improve on javascript.

 There were some extra focus on: